MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 To use this feature in Power Pages

-* When prompted by Copilot, select the `Ask` mode in the sidecar.
 * You must [enable Bing search](#enable-bing-search) to get answers to your questions using Copilot.

 ## Prompt Copilot